Have you ever looked around at your life, and asked yourself "How the heck did I get here?"

 That couldn't be more true when it comes to being a Stepmom.

-That night, three years ago, I searched and searched the internet for some "Step-Parenting Handbook" that resonated with me, but I couldn't find one.
+That night, over 5 years ago, I searched and searched the internet for some "Step-Parenting Handbook" that resonated with me, but I couldn't find one.

 So I decided to write my own.